cnoe-io/plugin-terraform/README.md

 # Terraform Backstage Plugin

 Welcome to the Terraform plugin!
+This plugin can show Terraform outputs/resources from TFState files associated with a particular Backstage components.
+It does this by utilizing various annotations which point to where the TFState might be stored.
+It will then fetch those files, parse them, and display them in a Backstage component.

 ## Getting started